axellancieri/axellancieri.github.io/README.md

 Notes

-Make animation faster on page load and also make js function so it wont load

-If once everything is done the click on scrolls is not consistant.
-Might want to consider having like a transparent square on top of each scroll with the event listener on it.
+Make animation faster 5s at best

+auto scrolling so user gets attention on scrolls

+explain github project 'how tree was made' (creative process)

+go from scrolls animation hover to css transitions hover

+icons animations more like 180ms

 check myappsjs line 126 note once finished project